jakepark/aa-capstone-jake-park/README.md

 ### Phase 3: Adding and Approving Friends (~3 days)
 I will add friends, and present a user with a choice whether to approve or deny the pending request.
 Thereupon the authenticated user will be authorized to view the friend's profile.
-By defa ult, a user's profile will be set to private.
+By default, a user's profile will be set to private.

 [Details][phase-three]